April 7

 Shore Power Cords

-Shore power cords are particularly susceptible to arcing faults.
-This is because of the plug-style connections at both ends (as opposed to bolted connections), the potential for boat movement (loosening the connections), and the marine atmosphere (promoting corrosion).
-In the U.S. the standard marina outlets are 30 amps and 50 amps, while in Europe it's often 6 or 16 amps.
+Shorepower cords are particularly susceptible to arcing faults.
+This is because of the plug-style connections at both ends (as opposed to bolted connections), combined with the potential for boat movement (loosening the connections) and the marine atmosphere (promoting corrosion).
+In North America the standard marina outlets are rated at 30 amps and 50 amps, while in Europe it's often 6 or 16 amps.
 These relatively high amperages combined with the potential for loose and corroded connections increases the risk of arcing faults.
-This is one of the more common causes of boat fires.
+This is, in fact, one of the more common causes of boat fires.

-To prevent arcing faults, it's essential to regularly check both ends of your shore power cord and the power inlet on your boat for any signs of burning, scorch marks, or other damage.
+To prevent arcing faults, it's essential to regularly check both ends of your shorepower cord and the power inlet on your boat for any signs of burning, scorch marks, or other damage.
 If you notice any of these, it's crucial to replace the cord and fittings immediately to avoid further risks.
+If the dockside outlet shows signs of scorching or burning, don’t plug into it!
+If you plug in, at best you are likely to damage the plug on your shorepower cord, and at worst you may melt down the dockside outlet and your plug, and even start a fire.

-When plugging in your shore power cord, make sure to use a locking plug that screws or clips into place.
+When plugging in your shorepower cord, make sure to use a locking plug that screws or clips into place.
+Support the shorepower cord to prevent any stress being placed on the plug.
 This is especially important if your boat is moored in a marina where it may be subject to rocking and rolling.
-Loose plugs result in arcing faults and a potential fire hazard.
+Loosened plugs result in arcing faults and a potential fire hazard.

 It's important to note that insurance companies may deny claims related to arcing faults if negligence is deemed a factor.
 Failure to properly secure shore power connections and cords or neglecting to regularly check for signs of damage have been construed as negligence.
-Taking proactive steps to prevent arcing faults, such as using locking plugs and conducting regular inspections, will help to protect your boat.
+The boat gets burned up, maybe burning up adjacent boats and the marina, and the insurance company refuses to pay out.
+Taking proactive steps to prevent arcing faults, such as using locking plugs and conducting regular inspections, is important!

 If you're interested in learning more about AC systems on boats and how to prevent arcing faults, be sure to check out the modules in our Advanced Marine Electrics course!
 Our comprehensive course covers various topics related to marine electrics, including shore power connections, grounding, and electrical safety.